 As I went, my other need was to improve damper lift, which was way too late.
 Since the dampers were also very fragile, I shimmed out the lift rail and regulated the dampers by gross-adjusting the spoons.

 This was both fast and slow work.
 Objectives: least done to make each note play without damaging parts or eroding materials.
 Means: roughed-in-only adjustments using the tools at-hand.

-From there, I shimmed the rest rail with cuttings of temperament strip, touched up lost motion, touched up letoff, thumb-adjusted backchecks, pitch-raised twice, and tuned.
+I shimmed the rest rail with cuttings of temperament strip, touched up lost motion, touched up letoff, thumb-adjusted backchecks, pitch-raised twice, and tuned.
 Yikes!
 “Crude but effective”, a modus operandi commonly-practiced by technicians I knew at the time.

 I did have a dip block with me, but I lacked sufficient new punchings and the extracted punchings were a mess.
 And I simply did not have enough time.
 So, even or not even, rough dip and approximate aftertouch were achieved.

 I just made the deadline!
 After that, the museum called me instead of my teacher.
 He was, as it turned out, about to make a career change that would take him out of state.
 But whether or not this was an intentional hand-off, it certainly was a trial-by-fire launching, full of self-teachable moments and resulting in a great gig that helped establish me as a go-to piano technician.
 Later, I had the opportunity to undo my extra shimming and partially restore the action.

 Takeaways?
 One role of key dip can be Mediator, balancing whatever else is happening in the action, allowing hammers to play, piano to be tuned, and musician to make music.
 The crude rough-regulating I did got the job done (with assistance from supportive miracles like no strings breaking or jacks coming unglued).
 Here I had experienced the most basic pragmatics of key dip.